 5.1 The Commission normally includes conditions in determinations approving code shares that the Australian carrier must price and sell its services on the route independently and that it must nor share or pool revenues.
-However, the Australian Competition and Consumer Commission (ACCC) has issued an authorisation for a Joint Services Agreement (JSA) between Qantas and British Airways (expiry date 11 May 2000).
+However, in this case it will not do so because the Australian Competition and Consumer Commission (ACCC) has issued an authorisation for a Restated Joint Services Agreement (JSA) between Qantas and British Airways which allows joint pricing and revenue pooling.

-6 Determination allocating capacity on the Singapore route to Qantas ([2000] IASC 112)
+6 Determination allocating capacity on the Singapore route to Qantas ([2000] IASC 115)

-6.1 The Commission makes a determination in favour of Qantas, allocating 2340 seats per week in each direction on the Singapore route under the Australia - Singapore Air Services Agreement.
+6.1 The Commission makes a determination in favour of Qantas, allocating 1,920 seats per week in each direction on the Singapore route under the Australia - Singapore Air Services Agreement.

-- 6.2 The determination is for five years from the date of the determination. - 6.3 The determination is subject to the following conditions: - Qantas is required to fully utilise the capacity from no later than 30 November 2000 or from such other date approved by the Commission; - only Qantas is permitted to utilise the capacity; - the capacity may be used by Qantas to provide services jointly with British Airways in accordance with: - the code share agreement dated 5 October 1997 between Qantas and British Airways, and the Qantas /BA Joint Services Agreement; or - any new code share agreement whether or not it replaces the existing agreement with the prior approval of the Commission; - Qantas may only price and market its services, or share or pool revenues/profits on the route jointly with British Airways as long as such practices are authorised under the Trade Practices Act 1974 or otherwise authorised by the Australian Competition Tribunal, in the event of review by that Tribunal; - Qantas must take all reasonable steps to ensure that passengers are informed of the carrier actually operating the flight at the time of booking; - changes in relation to the ownership and control of Qantas are permitted except to the extent that any change: - results in the designation of the airline as an Australian carrier under the Australia - Singapore Air Services Agreement being withdrawn; or
+- 6.2 The determination is for five years from the date of the determination. - 6.3 The determination is subject to the following conditions: - Qantas is required to fully utilise the capacity from no later than 31 December 2000 or from such other date approved by the Commission; - only Qantas is permitted to utilise the capacity; - the capacity may be used by Qantas to provide services jointly with British Airways in accordance with: - the code share agreement dated 5 October 1997; or - any new code share agreement, whether or not it replaces the existing agreement, with the prior approval of the Commission; - Qantas may only price and market its services, or share or pool revenues/profits on the route, jointly with British Airways as long as such practices are authorised under the Trade Practices Act 1974 or otherwise authorised by the Australian Competition Tribunal, in the event of review by that Tribunal; - Qantas must take all reasonable steps to ensure that passengers are informed of the carrier actually operating the flight at the time of booking; - changes in relation to the ownership and control of Qantas are permitted except to the extent that any change: - results in the designation of the airline as an Australian carrier under the Australia Singapore Air Services Agreement being withdrawn; or - has the effect that another Australian carrier, or a person (or group of persons) having substantial ownership or effective control of another Australian carrier, would take substantial ownership of Qantas or be in a position to exercise effective control of Qantas, without the prior consent of the Commission; and

-- has the effect that another Australian carrier, or a person (or group of persons) having substantial ownership or effective control of another Australian carrier, would take substantial ownership of Qantas or be in a position to exercise effective control of Qantas, without the prior consent of the Commission; and - changes in relation to the management, status or location of operations and Head Office of Qantas are permitted except to the extent that any change would result in the airline ceasing to be an airline designated by the Australian Government for the purposes of the Australia - Singapore Air Services Agreement.
+• changes in relation to the management, status or location of operations and Head Office of Qantas are permitted except to the extent that any change would result in the airline ceasing to be an airline designated by the Australian Government for the purposes of the Australia - Singapore Air Services Agreement.

-Dated: 27 March 2000
+Dated: 5 September 2000